mtoneva/example_forgetting/README.md

 In the supplementary, we further investigate how introducing additive Gaussian noise to the example pixels affects forgetting.

-To replicate results in Supplementary Fig11:
+For Supplementary Figure 11 results:
 ```
 python run_cifar.py
     --dataset cifar10